 (7) People tend to be unhappy about the presence of resha’im in the city for they are a bad influence on everyone.
 They lower the standards of religious observance and encourage people to be lax about their obligations.
 This results in a bad outcome for the entire community.
-Thus, the people are relieved when the resha’im perish.
+Thus, the people are relieved when the resha’im are gone.

 (8) Through their evil deeds resha’im draw forth the anger of Hashem which can result in widespread suffering for the entire world.
-Therefore people are happy to see them gone.
+Therefore, people are happy to see them gone.

-(10) When the resha’im are in a position of authority, their mouths telling others what to do, their corrupt administration will bring the city to ruin.
+(10) When the resha’im are in a position of authority, telling others what to do, their corrupt administration will bring the city to ruin.
 This is in contrast to the yesharim who, when they are blessed with authority, will cause the city to be elevated.